pauklo10/Pauklo10/README.md

         self.hobbies = ["Piano, Tennis, Fountain Pens"]
 ```

-Hi I am an aspiring software engineer currently at UofT majoring in Physica + Math.
+I am an aspiring software engineer currently at UofT majoring in Physica + Math.
 I tinker with
 things, @ Softtek yet still looking to grow my experience as much as possible!
 I'm interested in ML
 and I'm independently exploring how it could deepen our understanding of chaotic systems.